Riomaggiore Italy Travel Guide

 Riomaggiore is a small, compact village, meaning its distinct "neighborhoods" are more about proximity to areas and elevation rather than separate districts.

-Planning your stay in good health in advance is recommended, notably during busy times.
+Planning your visit to good health in advance is recommended, notably during busy times.

 Staying near Via Colombo balances convenience for restaurants, shops, and the train station.

-The Harbor area is well-suited for those prioritizing access to the coast and iconic views.
+The Harbor area is ideal for those prioritizing access to the ocean and classic views.

 The Upper Village suits travelers seeking quiet and elevated vistas, accepting the physical effort involved.